Sampling exactly from the normal distribution: Abstract

 \section{Abstract}

 An algorithm for sampling exactly from the normal distribution is given.
 The algorithm reads some number of uniformly distributed random digits in a given base and generates an initial portion of the representation of a normal deviate in the same base.
 Thereafter, uniform random digits are copied directly into the representation of the normal deviate.
-Thus, in constrast to existing methods, it is possible to generate normal deviates exactly rounded to any precision with a mean cost that scales linearly in the precision.
-The method performs no arbitrary precision arithmetic, calls no transcendental functions, and, indeed, uses no floating point arithmetic whatsoever; it uses only simple integer operations.
-The algorithm is inspired by von Neumann's algorithm for sampling from the exponential distribution; an improvement to von Neumann's algorithm is also given.
+Thus, in contrast to existing methods, it is possible to generate normal deviates exactly rounded to any precision with a mean cost that scales linearly in the precision.
+The method performs no extended precision arithmetic, calls no transcendental functions, and, indeed, uses no floating point arithmetic whatsoever; it uses only simple integer operations.
+It can easily be adapted to sample exactly from the discrete normal distribution whose parameters are rational numbers.